Frosthaven/cyberpunk-ff06b5-research/docs/working-theory.md

 - "Beelzebub's (Devil's) Tales to His Grandson" shard can be found on Misty's rooftop and with the Zen Master.
 It talks about their arrival in Babylon and the construction of the Tower of Babel.
+The Tower of Babel was a construction intended to pierce the heavens, but the creator saw this and cursed everyone with different languages so that they could not communicate nor reach Heaven.

 - 2.3 introduced a new Animal's themed truck plastered with "Ten Kills".
-In the bible, satan (the devil) was credited with the deaths of exactly 10 people directly.
+In the bible, Satan (the devil) was credited with the deaths of exactly 10 people directly.

-- The Tower of Babel was a construction intended to pierce the heavens, but the creator saw this and cursed everyone with different languages so that they could not communicate nor reach Heaven.

 - This resonates with the fractured memories of Night City.